-To successfully complete the course, participants must attend and participate in all ten modules.
-In time, these modules will be offered in flexible formats, however, in its current mode participants are required to attend and participate in all ten 2-hour interactive sessions to be held at the CHELT Seminar Room, Building 10T1.
+To successfully complete the course, participants must attend and participate in ten 2-hour interactive modules to be held at the CHELT Seminar Room, Building 10T1.

 During the course participants will be invited to write 3 short reflective pieces (each approximately 400 words) on key aspects of university teaching, specifically about what they have learnt and/or are doing in relation to:

 - Designing and planning learning activities and/or programs of study

 - Developing effective learning environments and approaches to student support and guidance

 - Engaging in continuous professional development in subjects/disciplines and pedagogy, incorporating research, scholarship, and the evaluation of professional practices

 As a capstone activity participants will be asked to contemplate their teaching in a brief teaching philosophy statement (400 words).